-Hearing Sciences - Scottish Section
+Hearing Sciences, Scottish Section

 Our state-of-the-art facilities include two large chambers with high-fidelity loudspeaker arrays, allowing recreation of a multitude of auditory environments, as well as motion-tracking systems to measure body movement, eye-tracking systems to measure gaze and pupil responses, and electroencephalography systems to measure neural activity.
 We have a long history of expertise in auditory psychophysics and in self-report outcome measures, recently supplemented with expertise in smartphone-based Ecological Momentary Assessment (EMA) methodology.

 Level 3, New Lister Building